bsalehe/pipeline_canker_cherry/README.md

 ### Phase 2: Downstream analysis for Effectors prediction
 The second phase of the pipeline is expected to do the following:
-- Taking the output from Prokka and use them to predict potential T1SS, T2SS, T3SS, T4SS, T5SS, & T6SS  effectors.
+- Taking the output from Prokka and use them to predict potential T3SS effectors.
 - Predicting prophage genomic islands, finding whether there are orthologoues and perform phylogenetic analysis.
-- Pipeline script for running this phase is pipeline_phase2.sh.
-Please type `sbatch pipeline_phase2.sh`

-#### Configuring BEAN-2.0 for T3SS (http://systbio.cau.edu.cn/bean)
-BEAN-2.0 comes with the 'classify.pl' script, which requires several perl modules to be in your PERL5LIB path in addition to those needed to run pfam_scan module.
-These modules include `Class::Load::Load` `Eval::Closure` `IPC::Run` `Package::DeprecationManager' `Test::Fatal`.

-The following settings were also done in the 'classify.pl' file:
-- BLAST's database
-`my $blast_nrdb="/data/scratch/bsalehe/blast_nrdb/nr";`
-- HHBLITS's database
-`my $hhsuite_db="/home/bsalehe/canker_cherry/hhsuit_db/scop/scop95";`
-- PfamScan's database
-`my $pfam_db="/scratch/software/BEAN2.0/pfam_db";`
-- HHblits' tool script reformat.pl path
-`my $reformat='/scratch/software/hh-suite/build/scripts';`
-- PfamScan' tool script pfam_scan.pl path
-`my $pfamscan='/scratch/software/BEAN2.0/PfamScan/pfam_scan.pl';`
-- Libsvm' tool script svm-predict
-`my $svm_pred='/home/bsalehe/canker_cherry/software/BEAN-2.0/libsvm-2.9/svm-predict';`

-#### Setting necessary variables in bean.sh
-You may need to reset varaibles `BEAN_PATH` and `PIPELINE_OUT` in the file bean.sh.
-The former finds where BEAN classify.pl script is located while the later saves the prediction results of the bean in text format.

-#### Other T3SS Prediction Tools
-Deepredeff has been also added in the pipeline.
-Deepredeff depends on R and Tensorflow to run CNN models.
-The prediction is done de novo without feature selection mechanism.
-The result of Deepredeff were further filtered by using script "blast_deepredeff_results.sh" to reduce false positives as some of the predicted T3 are in fact other effectors.
-The file "protocol_filtering_deepredeff_results.txt" describes the steps used for filtering.

-#### T4SS Prediction
-The major tool that was integrated in the pipeline is CNN-T4SE (https://idrblab.org/cnnt4se/).
-This uses convolution neural network (CNN) in building model.
-The publication of the tool is in (https://pubmed.ncbi.nlm.nih.gov/31860715/) It outperform many T4SS tools based on this review (https://www.frontiersin.org/articles/10.3389/fmicb.2020.580382/full).
-The script for this tool is named as cnn_t4se.sh

-#### T1SS, T2SS, T5SS & T6SS prediction
-Macsyfinder tool is used for the prediction of T1, T2, T5 and T6 Systems.
-For more about this tool please read its publication in Nature (http://www.nature.com/articles/srep23080).
-The script name for this tool is macsyf.sh
-The documentation about the inputs and outputs of the tool is here: https://macsyfinder.readthedocs.io/_/downloads/en/latest/pdf.
-To work with this tool you need to install TXSS models using macsydata tool which comes with Macsyfinder.
-Instruction to install Macsyfinder is here: https://macsyfinder.readthedocs.io/en/latest/.
-Instructions to install TXSS models is here: https://github.com/macsy-models/TXSS.

-### Phase 3: Phage Analysis and Genomic Islands Identification
-The third phase is to identify genomic island regions and predicting availability of phages in the annotated sequences.
+The aim is to identify genomic island regions and predicting availability of phages in the annotated sequences.
 Genomic islands identification is done by using islandPath DIMOB (https://github.com/brinkmanlab/islandpath) tool which is an integrated method of the islandviewer (https://www.pathogenomics.sfu.ca/islandviewer/browse/) tool.
-The script files 'genomicislands.sh', 'pipel ine_phase3_gi.sh' and 'pipeline_ref_genomes_GIs_prediction.sh' have been integrated in the pipeline to predict genomic island regions in each of the annotated sample sequences.
 The prediction of prophage is done by using phispy tool (https://github.com/linsalrob/PhiSpy).
 To work with the tool properly the LOCUS part of the gbk annotation files from prokka was modified using script files 'modify_locus_genbank.sh' and 'modify_locus_genbank.py'.
 The script 'phage_analysis.sh' is used to predict prophages and it was integrated in the pipeline with its script files named 'pipeline_phase3_phage.sh' and 'pipeline_phase3_phage_ref_strains.sh'
-To run this pipeline phase please type `sbatch pipeline_phase3_phage.sh`, `sbatch pipeline_phase3_phage_ref_strains.sh`, `sbatch pipeline_phase3_gi.sh` and `sbatch pipeline_ref_genomes_GIs_prediction.sh`

-### Phase 4: Orthologoues analysis
-The fourth phase of the pipeline is analyse the orthologues in the sequence data.
-The OrthoFinder 2.5.4 (https://github.com/davidemms/OrthoFinder/releases/tag/2.5.4) was used in this analysis.
-The script 'orthofinder.sh' was integrated in the pipeline script file 'pipeline_phase4_orthofind.sh'.
+The OrthoFinder 2.5.4 (https://github.com/davidemms/OrthoFinder/releases/tag/2.5.4) was used to perform the orthologous analysis.
-To run this phase please type `sbatch pipeline_phase4_orthofind.sh` and `sbatch pipeline_phase4_orthofind_ref_strains.sh`.

-## Pipeline Outputs
+## General location for pipeline Outputs
 There paths for pipeline outputs are:

 ### Preprocessing and assembly